h8d13/Vase/.github/docs/docs_main.md

 Original: 142.1s to build ISO with 12 virt-cores / ~600-900s for complete install (with a 5-8mb/s mirror).

 New: Reduced to <200s (+ configuration in TUI) using custom ISO overlay (caching plasma packages + stuff that is always required).
-Current best: 2m15s

 I'm aiming for the installer to be the fastest way to install KDE + a good base system and lightest compared to same env on diffrent distros thanks to Archlinux tools/compression.